juliusgb/til/github-actions/run-script-as-admin-in-github-actions.md

 This came up when I wanted to run a powershell script with elevated `Administrator` privileges in a CI/CD process.

-I'm using GitHub Actions as my CI/CD.
+I'm using GitHub Actions for my CI/CD.
 These Actions run run on self-hosted runners on Windows.
-Though it works, Running a script as an `Administrator` like that should alert you to proceed with caution.
+Though it works, running a script as an `Administrator` like that should alert you to proceed with caution.

 ## The PowerShell Script